clement-boateng/penetration-testing-lab/README.md

 ### Background

 This project simulates a penetration test against a segmented network environment modelled on a real-world scenario.
-The  organisation that had observed unusual activity across its network, unexpected traffic spikes during off-hours, failed login attempts on its email server, and unauthorised permission changes.
+The  organisation had observed unusual activity across its network such as, unexpected traffic spikes during off-hours, failed login attempts on its email server, and unauthorised permission changes.
 The organisation required a controlled assessment to identify exploitable weaknesses before a real attacker could take advantage of them

-The target was a Linux server hosted in the organisation's **DMZ (Demilitarised Zone)** — the network segment exposed to external traffic while sitting behind the core internal network.
+The target was a Linux server hosted in the organisation's **DMZ (Demilitarised Zone)**,  the network segment exposed to external traffic while sitting behind the core internal network.
 This is a common and high-value target in real-world engagements.

 ### Objective

 - Identify open ports and running services on the DMZ target
-- Discover exploitable vulnerabilities linked to specific software versions and misconfigurations
+- Discover exploitable vulnerabilities and misconfigurations
 - Validate confirmed vulnerabilities through controlled exploitation using Metasploit
-- Assess the potential impact of a successful attack (privilege level, data exposure)
+- Assess the potential impact of a successful attack
-- Deliver actionable remediation recommendations prioritised by severity
+- Provide prioritised remediation actions based on severity

 The test was conducted following the **Penetration Testing Execution Standard (PTES)**, an industry-recognised framework covering seven structured phases from pre-engagement through to reporting.